TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 14/Romans 14.19.md

 ---

-So then let us follow after things which make for peace, and things whereby we may edify one another.
+So then, let us follow after things which make for peace, and things by which we may build one another up.